Dafna Maimon und Ethan Hayes-Chute

 Press release for AFASIOTOPIA, 2020, Foundational Symposium, Salon am Moritzplatz, Berlin

-*A Foundational and Speculative Invocation of the Palliative Turn in Art
+*A Foundational and Speculative Invocation of the Office of Palliative International Art

 Olav Westphalen, Sketch for the Palliative Turn, 2019